 I was in the lagoon near a Spartina marsh when I photographed this resting Short-billed Dowitcher with resting Willets behind it.
 I came up to the bird in the water at first by kneeling on me knees and slowly creeping forward and then when the water was shallow enough I laid down in the warm water and took this image with the hood of my lens just barely above the water.
 If I had just walked up to the birds they would have flushed and I don’t like to flush birds at rest.
 As I recall; this Dowitcher only lifted its head once while I photographed it and that was because of another bird flying in and not because of my presence.

 I was also in the lagoon when I photographed this calling Fish Crow, I had been photographing other birds when the Fish Crow flew in and walked around the wrack line calling and poking about in the debris that had been washed onto shore by the high tide.
 The Fish Crow practically ignored me while I kneeled in the lagoon taking images of it.

 When I photographed this Yellow-crowned Night Heron I was behind a sand dune and crept up slowly on my belly until I could raise my lens just slightly over the dune to photograph the wading bird as it tore apart and devoured the Ghost Crab I saw it capture.

-High quality images can be taken of birds with a shorter focal length and to do so it helps if the birds are used to human presence, with patience, sound and ethical stalking methods and did I mention patience?
+High quality bird images can be taken with a shorter focal length and to do so it helps if the birds are used to human presence, with patience, sound and ethical stalking methods and did I mention patience?